Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 Why It’s Important to Know Both Front-End and Back-End Skills

-By learning both front-end and back-end skills, students are better prepared for the workforce and can cultivate a successful career as a software developer by providing more value to their teams and employers.
+By learning both front-end and back-end skills, students are better prepared for the workforce and can cultivate a successful career as software developers by adding more value to their teams and employers.

 Up Next: Choosing a Program or Bootcamp

-Demand is high for software developers right now, and there’s no shortage of coding bootcamps offering to teach you front-end, back-end, or full-stack development.
+Demand is high for software developers, and there’s no shortage of coding bootcamps to teach you front-end, back-end, or full-stack development.
 When considering which coding bootcamp to choose, the most important criteria should be whether the program will prepare you for the job you see yourself in.

-For example, coding bootcamps that focus exclusively on the Swift programming language will prepare you to develop iOS apps but not build websites.
-Bootcamps that teach you a wide range of skills might appear to give you a lot of flexibility, but you might not develop enough expertise in any single language to find a job.
-You’ll have to decide on the right balance between versatility and specialization so you can successfully land a position in your chosen field.
+For example, coding bootcamps focusing exclusively on the Swift programming language will prepare you to develop iOS apps but not build websites.
+Bootcamps that teach you a wide range of skills might give you much flexibility, but you might not develop enough expertise in any language to find a job.
+You’ll have to choose between versatility and specialization to land a position in your chosen field.

 See how front-end and back-end skills are woven into the curriculum at Fullstack Academy and the Grace Hopper Program.